[Header photo credit: https://writix.co.uk/]

-Working with an AI company gives you access to an ever-improving technology, that’s already been built.
-Companies like Foap have been able to add computer vision capabilities to their platforms in as little as a few hours and see an immense drop in the number of hours spent manually tagging their visual content.
+Working with an AI company gives you access to an ever-improving technology that's already been built.
+Companies like Foap have been able to add computer vision capabilities to their platforms in as little as a few hours and see an immense drop in the number of hours spent manually tagging their visual search content.

 In all, AI companies help you to get the benefits of AI without having to be well-versed in the field yourself.
 Partnering with one lets you remain focused on your business, products, and services, the things that make you unique among your competitors.